 - Click here for a list of Chippewa Valley dental providers who accept patients age 1 and older.

 - Our team launched a local “Rethink Your Drink” campaign, raising awareness of the dangers of over consumption of sweetened beverages and tips on how to protect teeth.
-A successful educational poster contest was also held with middle school students.
+A successful educational poster contest was also held with elementary school students.

 Do you want to help the Oral Health Action Team develop healthy communities?
 Click here to get involved.